henroger/email-mcp/readme.md

 # Email Send MCP using [aigeon.ai](https://www.aigeon.ai) API

+email-mcp is hosted and certified by [MCP Review](https://mcpreview.com/mcp-servers/henroger/email-mcp)

 This project uses the [aigeon.ai](https://www.aigeon.ai) API to send emails and can be integrated as an MCP tool in MCP Clients like [Cursor](https://cursor.sh) and [Claude](https://claude.ai).

 For more help, please check the source code or contact the maintainer.